etingof/apacheconfig/README.md

   --configpath CONFIGPATH
                         Search path for the configuration files being included.
 Can repeat.
-  --flagbits FLAGBITS   Named bit for an option in form of OPTION:NAME:VALUE.
+  --flagbits <JSON>     Named bits for an option in form of a JSON object of
-                        Can repeat.
+                        the following structure {"OPTION": {"NAME": "VALUE"}}
+  --defaultconfig <JSON>
+                        Default values for parsed configuration in form of a JSON object

 $ apacheconfigtool --includedirectories include-directory-test.conf
 {